github/developer.github.com/content/v3/orgs/teams.md

 In order to remove a user from a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with.
-NOTE: This does not delete the user, it just remove them from the team.
+NOTE: This does not delete the user, it just removes them from the team.

     DELETE /teams/:id/members/:username